 - Available to international students.
 As long as you have a cosigner, Social Security number and can meet other requirements, you don’t have to be a citizen or permanent resident to qualify.

 Consider these potential drawbacks before taking out a private student loan from Earnest:

-Not available in 11 states.
-Earnest doesn’t offer student loans in 11 states.
+- Not available in Nevada.
+Earnest doesn’t offer student loans in Nevada.
 And both applicants and cosigners need to be residents of an eligible state to qualify.

 What to expect when signing up

 You can apply for an Earnest student loan online.
 Check that you meet Earnest’s eligibility requirements before you get started.
 Once you’re sure you qualify, follow these steps to get started: